PeterGarvanski/PetersDealership/README.md

 - Home Section: An introduction to the dealership which includes a hero-image and a jumbotron prompting the user to become a member.
 If the user clicks the button they are redirected to our form page.
 ![Home Screenshot](assets/images/home.png)

-- Shop Section: Showcase of the three available cars with images and specifation of the car model, make, engine size etc.There is also a buy now button which redirects users to the coming-soon page.
+- Shop Section: Showcase of the three available cars with images and specification of the car model, make, engine size etc.There is also a buy now button which redirects users to the coming-soon page.
 ![Shop Screenshot](assets/images/shop.png)
 ![Coming Soon Screenshot](assets/images/coming-soon.png)

 - Meet-Up Section: Information on where the dealership resides and where we host car-shows.
 Minimum requirements and event details are also displayed.
 ![Meet Up Screenshot](assets/images/meetups.png)

 - Form Page: Users can submit their details including First Name, Last Name, Email, Phone Number and brand of car they are interested in, to become a member and potential client.
-Once submited they will be redirected to the submission page.
+Once  submitted they will be redirected to the submission page.
 ![Form Screenshot](assets/images/form.png)
 ![Submission Screenshot](assets/images/submission.png)